EthanMunday/RiichiMahjong/README.md

 # RichiMajong
-This is a console window ran Riichi Mahjong game (Ignore the poor spelling).
+This is a console window ran Riichi Mahjong game (Ignore the poor spelling in code).
 This is made using the console app template in C++